sasajo/polyapi-java/README.md

 ### Maven plugin
 This maven plugin provides the following MOJOs:

-#### add-server-function
-This MOJO adds a server function to the Poly Server.
-Poly Server functions are functions that are run in the Poly server.

-##### Parameters
-Here's the list of parameters:
- - **host (required):** The host where the Poly API instance is hosted.
- - **port:** The port that the Poly API instance is listening to.
-Default value is 443.
- - **apiKey (required):** The API key required to authenticate to Poly.
- - **file (required):** The relative path to the file that contains the function to be uploaded.
- - **functionName (required):** The name of the method to be converted into the function to be uploaded.
- - **context:** The context where the function will be hosted.
-When generating the function interface, this will influence the package name.
- - **description:** The description of the function.

-#### add-client-function
-This MOJO adds a client function to the Poly Server.
-Poly Client functions are functions that, although are stored in the Server, are ultimately executed in the client.

-##### Parameters
-Here's the list of parameters:
-- **host (required):** The host where the Poly API instance is hosted.
-- **port:** The port that the Poly API instance is listening to.
-Default value is 443.
-- **apiKey (required):** The API key required to authenticate to Poly.
-- **file (required):** The relative path to the file that contains the function to be uploaded.
-- **functionName (required):** The name of the method to be converted into the function to be uploaded.
-- **context:** The context where the function will be hosted.
-When generating the function interface, this will influence the package name.
-- **description:** The description of the function.

 #### generate-sources
 This MOJO generates all the sources for a determined API key into the `target/generated-sources` folder.